As Brexit talks begin, Europe sees economic upswing over UK

 While the situation in Britain has clearly worsened, it has gotten brighter in the rest of the EU.

-Populist, Euroskeptic politicians in Austria, the Netherlands and France failed to make the headway they may have anticipated in recent elections, while German Chancellor Angela Merkel is widely expected to win again in elections this autumn.
+Populist politicians in Austria, the Netherlands and France who had a lukewarm attachment to the EU at best, failed to make the headway they may have anticipated in recent elections, while German Chancellor Angela Merkel is widely expected to win again in elections this autumn.
 Meanwhile, the region’s debt crisis doesn’t look like it’s going to flare up again anytime soon as Greece got the money it needed to meet a big summer repayment hump.

 “The second half of the year now looks far less threatening,” said Simon Derrick, chief markets strategist at BNY Mellon.